Pierre Matisse (1869 – 1954) owned a Cezanne (1839-1906) canvas of Three Bathers for almost 40 years.

 The original painting was rejected by the man who had commissioned it.
 Matisse then worked on this for ten years and it represented an important evolution of his style.

-The place of Cezanne in the evolution of the painting tradition seems to continue controversial partially because the artist continuously acknowledged his debt and his attachment to the French classical tradition; and partially also because of the disruption of the very articulate and clever Marcel Duchamp.
+The place of Cezanne in the evolution of the painting tradition seems to continue controversial partially because the artist continuously acknowledged his debt and his attachment to the French classical tradition.
+The story is that Cezanne transferred to his bedroom from his studio just before his death a painting of flowers by Eugène Delacroix (1798-1863, French) to which he was particularly attached.

 But are we seriously going to sit here and gainsay Matisse whose oeuvre ended, when he was an old man, in luminous denatured cut-outs: recognizable shapes, not exactly disembodied but certainly floating free of any natural context?